Rirsc/rirsc.github.io/content/posts/25/250322_Broligarchs doesnt speak for Dave (ratfactor).md

 I stick up heavily for Dave [(ratfactor)](https://ratfactor.com/) and his profound defence on why [‘broligarchs’ doesnt speak for him](https://ratfactor.com/tech-nope)

-These are types of words that I save and revisit constantly.
+These are the types of words that I save and revisit constantly.
 It represents my view in 99%.
 Full of truths and explains in detail a lot of the current tech problems.
-Here I selected a few quotes but please make some time to read the entire text.
+Here I selected a few quotes, but please make some time to read the entire text.

 > "Tech", as portrayed in the public eye right now is something I barely recognize.
 It’s almost universally negative: Social media, ad tech, blockchain, 'AI'.
 I don’t work on any of that stuff.
 Am I even part of the same industry?
 (I don’t actually have an answer to that question.)
 >